cockroachdb/replicator/scripts/active_active/README.md

 # Docker demo of active-active replication

-This demo sets up 2 single node clusters and 2 cdc-sink instances to replicate data two ways, as shown in the diagram.
+This demo sets up 2 single node clusters and 2 replicator instances to replicate data two ways, as shown in the diagram.

 ![active active setup](active-active.png "Demo setup")